The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 I also like a soft steep with this CTC: One teaspoon in 205°F water for 3 minutes.

-And does it ever pair well with baked goods!
+And does it pair well with baked goodies?!
 Well, to be more specific, I paired it incidentally with breakfast cereal and milk.
 So I suppose that I did “add” milk and sweetener, if indirectly, to this particular tea.
-It was a nice pairing, and I think that I now have a friend for that slice of Thanksgiving pecan pie that’s waiting patiently in the fridge.
+It was a nice pairing, and I think that I now have a friend for that slice of pecan pie waiting patiently in the fridge.

 Assam black tea and Christmas cookies